-Some families have adopted the American SANTA CLAUS or PAPA NOEL as the bringer of gifts on CHRISTMAS EVE, but most continue the wait until January 6th for the traditional visit of the LOS REYES (THE THREE KINGS).
+Many families have adopted the American SANTA CLAUS or PAPA NOEL as the bringer of gifts on CHRISTMAS EVE, but most continue the wait until January 6th for the traditional visit of the LOS REYES (THE THREE KINGS).
 On the eve of EPHIPHANY, JANUARY 5th, the children fill their shoes with grass, hay or grain for the Kings camels and place them on the doorstep.

 During the night the THREE KINGS, Melchior, Gaspar and Balthazar, leave gifts in and around the shoes, by sheer coincidence the shops stay open until past midnight.
 Throughout the morning of JANUARY 6th children search through the house finding more presents in secret hiding places and the day is heralded with parades in various cities where candy and cakes are distributed to the thousands of children lining the streets.
 Higuera de la Sierra, a small village in the Province of HUELVA celebrates the oldest procession or "Cabalgate de Reyes Magos" of the Three Wise Men, but not the only one.
 This Christmas tradition is also kept in Sanlucar de Barrameda in CADIZ and Lucena in CORDOBA.

 In some towns the MAGI arrive in a boat from across the sea, whilst in others they come by helicopter, on horses or on a parade of floats.
 They visit hospitals and orphanages as they pass through SPAIN on their way to BETHLEHEM and the SPANISH children have a great fondness for Balthazar as it is said he gives the best gifts!